nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

    .. group-tab:: Windows

-      Enter the following command in a command-line window in the :file:`ncs` folder:
+      Enter the following command in a command-line window:

       .. parsed-literal::
          :class: highlight